Seeds and Seed Catalogs

 occur.
 A viable seed is one that has fully formed and developed, and is capable

 of sprouting after planting.
-Immature seeds will not have the capability
+Immature seed does have the capability to produce

-to produce new plants as they have not fully developed.
-You can often tell
+new plants, as they have not fully developed.
+You can often tell, as they

-as they are flatter, are not of the right color, smaller, or feel hollow.
+are flatter, are not of the right color, smaller, or feel hollow.
+Also, seeds

-Also, seeds of any kind will age and decay over time, even in the most ideal
+of any kind will age and decay over time, even in the most ideal situations.

-situations.
-Normally, seeds should be used from the prior season's crop for
+Normally, seeds should be used from the prior season's crop for the best

-the best germination rates.
-Some types of seeds have a longer shelf life
+germination rates.
+Some types of seeds have a longer shelf life than others.

-than others.
-If properly stored, some types of seed will remain viable for
+If properly stored, some types of seed will remain viable for several years,

-several years, but the germination rate will decline the longer you store
+but the germination rate will decline the longer you store them.

 -